BrianSipple/ofBook/chapters/game_design/chapter.md

 *TouchOSC is used to switch game levels on the fly and to run challenges.*

 To accomplish this we are going to create a new class that will contain our OSC functionality.
 Create a .cpp and .h file for this class now and name it LiveTesting.
-Open `LiveTesting.h`
+Open `LiveTesting.h`.
 And let's add the line to import the OSC at the top of your file after your preprocessor directives and also a line for using iostream for testing purposes.
 As we add the code we will explain inline in code comments.

 Add the following:

 ```cpp
 #include <iostream>